MicrosoftDocs/windows-itpro-docs/education/windows/deploy-windows-10-in-a-school-district.md

    Put the student information in the format the bulk-import feature requires.
 2. Bulk-import the student information into Azure AD.

-   For more information about how to perform this step, see the [Bulk-import user accounts in Office 365](#bulk-import-user-accounts-in-office-365) section.
+   For more information about how to perform this step, see the [Bulk-import user and group accounts in Office 365](#bulk-import-user-and-group-accounts-in-office-365) section.

 #### Summary